strapi/strapi/docs/3.x.x/en/guides/services.md

 #### Example

 The goal of a service is to store reusable functions.
-If you continue with our `email` service, we can imagine that we would like a function to send emails:
+An `email` service could be useful, if we plan to send emails from different functions in our codebase:

 **Path —** `./api/email/services/Email.js`.
 ```js